Every year as the weather warms up the UK holds Pride events to celebrate the LGBTQ+ community.

 What to pack in your bag

-Pride events can be long days, so bringing a well-packed bag is essential.
-Being prepared for all weather is always important in the UK – that means bringing an umbrella as well as a sun hat and sun cream.
+Pride events can be long days, especially if you’re travelling far, so bringing a well-packed bag is essential.
+Being prepared for all weather is always important in the UK.
+That means bringing an umbrella as well as a sun hat and sun cream.
 Water and snacks will keep your energy levels up too, as finding a shop once the festivities have kicked off can sometimes be challenging.

-Don’t forget to bring any medication you need as well, so your day doesn’t get unnecessarily cut short.
+Remember to bring any medication you need as well, so your day is not cut short.
 Comfort items such as earplugs, a mini fan or a fidget toy will also keep you comfortable so you can enjoy the day.
 Be aware that bag searches may be in place at some events, so try and keep your bags as small as you can.

 Interested in joining the Scheme?